kinbaApp/medusa-kinba/README.md

 ## Getting Started

 First, install dependencies with `yarn install`.
-Then, initialize the env file with `cp .env.example .env`, and add your Infura project id.
+Then, initialize the env file with `cp .env.example .env`, and add your Infura project id and web3 token.
 Finally, run the development server with `yarn dev`.

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.